 LOCATION: 12147 Victory Blvd, North Hollywood, CA 91606

 Jimmy and Deke watch his activities from their car, parked at this corner.

 The 1988 comedy “License to Drive,” starring Corey Haim and Corey Feldman, was filmed in Southern California.
 The high school where Les Anderson, played by Haim, sees Mercedes Lane, played by Heather Graham, being picked up by her boyfriend is Walter Reed Middle School in North Hollywood.
 This same school was seen in the films “Role Models” and “Accepted,” as well as the TV shows “Malcolm in the Middle” and “7th Heaven.”

 LOCATION: 4525 Irvine Ave, North Hollywood, CA 91602

 Here is the house where Les lives with his family.

 LOCATION: 536 Dalehurst Ave, Los Angeles, CA 90024

 LOCATION: 5515 Wilshire Blvd, Los Angeles, CA 90036

 Archie’s Atomic Drive-in restaurant, where Les and Dean, played by Corey Feldman, flee after denting the door of a nearby car was filmed at Johnie’s Broiler in Downey.
-The restaurant has a unique history, having appeared in many other films, such as “Heat,” “The Game,” “Short Cuts,” “My Stepmother Is An Alien,” “One Hour Photo” and many more.
-In 2007, the building was unfortunately demolished.
+The restaurant has a unique history, having appeared in many other films, such as “Heat,” “The Game,” “Short Cuts,” “My Stepmother Is An Alien,” “What’s Love Got To Do With It,” “One Hour Photo” and many more.
+In 2007, the building was demolished.
 However, Bob’s Big Boy purchased the property years later and rebuilt it based on the original blueprints and even some of the same materials.
 So what stands now closely resembles what was seen in the film.